rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Route53-Readme.md

 # How To Use the Azure DNS Plugin

 This plugin works against the [AWS Route53](https://aws.amazon.com/route53/) DNS provider.
 It is assumed that you already have an AWS account with at least one DNS zone, and access to create IAM users/roles.
-The commands used in this guide will also make use of the [AwsPowershell](https://www.powershellgallery.com/packages/AWSPowerShell) module.
-Currently, it is also required in order to use the plugin.
+The commands used in this guide will also make use of the [AwsPowershell](https://www.powershellgallery.com/packages/AWSPowerShell) or [AwsPowershell.NetCore](https://www.powershellgallery.com/packages/AWSPowerShell.NetCore) module depending on your environment.
+Currently, they are also required in order to use the plugin.

 ## Setup